digitalrebar/digitalrebar/README.md

   could be retrieved, otherwise the matcher will fail.

 #### Actions:
-Currently, the classifier knows about 2 actions:
+Currently, the classifier knows about the following actions:

 * Log